 Figure 1 shows the absorption depth of photons as a function of wavelength in crystalline silicon.

 In front-illuminated CCDs, incoming photons must first transverse a polysilicon electrode structure and a silicon oxide (SiO) insulating layer (see Figure 2).
 The electrode structure can absorb and reflect part of the incoming photon flux before it reaches the photosensitive region.
 This region is also referred to as the depletion region (it is deplete in mobile charge carriers) and has the ability to capture and store the electrons generated from the photon signal.

 This absorption in the surface layers is extremely pronounced in the ultraviolet (<350 nm), resulting in near zero detection for UV photons.
-This design structure also limits the QE of font illuminated devices to ~50% in the visible.
+This design structure also limits the QE of front illuminated devices to ~50% in the visible region.

 The thicker photosensitive region offers a greater absorption path to longer wavelength photons, and subsequently lowers the probability for these photons transversing the whole way across the active region (refer to Figure 1).